 Most of the film is shot on location, or on natural-looking sets.
 It’s only when we enter the lair of Dr. No that the film becomes otherworldly: his personal rec room is massive and lavishly furnished and decorated.
 His prison is a gauntlet of pain and horror.
 His underground reactor room is like something out of a 1940’s adventure serial, with abstract architecture reminiscent of German Impressionist films of the silent era.
 When we finally meet Dr. No himself — in the last 25 minutes of the movie — he lives up to his foreboding reputation, carrying himself with an almost deathly calm, his hands replaced with fearsome metal prosthetics that can crush a man’s skull with little effort.
 His soft, eerie voice remains calm and collected at all times, even when he’s annoyed, making you dread to see what he’s like when he’s angry.
 And of course, Bond finds out the hard way why everyone was so afraid to anger this guy: when his nuclear reactor goes into meltdown courtesy of Bond, and everyone else starts running for the exits, Dr. No’s only concern is murdering Bond with his bare hands before the reactor has the chance to steal his kill.

 Dr. No set the standard for the James Bond villain: cold, cunning, irrevocably evil, and perversely megalomaniacal in a certain special way.
 He alone brings the fantastical element to the original Bond film, before Bond was known for using gadgets and supercars.
-It’s almost impossible to top this magnificent bastard and his god-like presence.

 In stark contrast to Dr. No, who exists mostly through cult of personality and doesn’t appear in the flesh until the end of the film, Goldfinger is introduced right from the start, and is virtually omnipresent: he’s in almost every scene from intro to credits, and he’s delightfully fun for the entire ride.
 Gert Frobe does a wonderful job giving the character a villainous magnetism without delivering an over-the-top performance, playing him as something of a prep school bully who is dangerous to cross.
 Michael Collins, who dubbed the character’s voice (since Gert was impossible to understand when he spoke English), is equally wonderful, matching Gert’s physical performance with a perfect smug bravado.